Select Page

 • Selling on consignment doesn’t make sense for every type of product.

-• You’re depending on (and trusting) someone else to sell your inventory.
+• You depend on (and trust) someone else to sell your inventory.

 • If products are damaged or don’t sell, which are both out of your control, you could lose money.